-Evaluation types are distinguished by the nature of the questions they attempt to answer.
+Evaluation types (and/or methods) are distinguished by the nature of the questions they attempt to answer.
 It is important to begin an evaluation by being clear on what is wanted from the evaluation.
-Projects and programmes involve a number of elements and so many evaluation projects will involve more than one of these types.
+A logic model helps by providing a project outline that helps develop different measures of success that trace the projects development and impact over time.
 There are other frameworks which can provide ideas as to the scale and levels of programme intensity to be considered by stakeholders.
-As the diagram below shows different evaluation approaches can be used to measure different parts of the overall project or change intitiative.
+As these perspectives illustrate, all but very simple projects involve a number of elements, and so many evaluation projects will involve using a number of methods to look at different questions.
+The diagram below shows how different evaluation approaches and methods can be used to measure different parts of the overall project or change intitiative.

 Different project stages require different evaluation questions to assess progress:

 Needs Assessments: These evaluations verify and map the extent of a problem.
 They answer questions about the number and characteristics of the individuals or institutions who would constitute the targets of a program to address the problem.
 Needs assessments can help design a new program or justify continuation of an existing program.

 Accountability: Monitoring activities produce regular, ongoing information that answers questions about whether a program or project is being implemented as planned, and identifies problems and facilitates their resolution in a timely way.